-A cursory search on the topic of SSRI’s and birth defects will produce much information, some of which may be confusing and contradictory.
+A cursory search on the topic of SSRIs and birth defects will produce much information, some of which may be confusing and contradictory.
 One would be well advised to search carefully through all possible unbiased literature for oneself, to make a decision regarding getting off Celexa, or other prescription medications prior to pregnancy.
 A properly done Celexa taper may be considerably less risky than attempting withdrawal from Celexa during pregnancy.
-Before trying to quit Celexa, seek competent medical advice from a trusted and knowledgable caregiver.
+Before trying to quit Celexa, seek competent medical advice from a trusted and knowledgeable caregiver.

 SPECIAL WARNING RE: Trying to Quit Celexa

 Please be aware that the FDA advises against abrupt or sudden Celexa tapering methods.
-If you are considering trying to quit Celexa or any SSRI drug, this should only be attempted with proper preparation, education, guidance and medical oversight in place.
+If you are considering trying to quit Celexa or any SSRI drug, this should only be attempted with proper preparation, education, guidance, and medical oversight in place.

-Please contact us at the Alternative to Meds Center for information that you may be searching for regarding how to get off Celexa safely and gradually.
+Please contact us at Alternative to Meds Center for information that you may be searching for regarding how to get off Celexa safely and gradually.
 Clearly, the more information one can acquire regarding how to get off Celexa or other drugs in a gentle and safe manner, the better one will be equipped for a successful outcome.

-The Alternative to Meds Center makes its prime focus tapering medications safely and under medical oversight, with a full roster of fully licensed practitioners and clinicians who are well versed in helping our clients overcome barriers such as physical or mental discomfort during medication tapering programs We are the leading authority on safe Celexa tapering help, delivered in an exceptionally comfortable and luxurious in-patient setting.
+Alternative to Meds Center makes its prime focus tapering medications safely and under medical oversight, with a full roster of fully licensed practitioners and clinicians who are well versed in helping our clients overcome barriers such as physical or mental discomfort during medication tapering programs We are the leading authority on safe Celexa tapering help, delivered in an exceptionally comfortable and luxurious in-patient setting.

 Dr. Samuel Lee is a board-certified psychiatrist, specializing in a spiritually-based mental health discipline and integrative approaches.
 He graduated with an MD at Loma Linda University School of Medicine and did a residency in psychiatry at Cedars-Sinai Medical Center and University of Washington School of Medicine in Seattle.
 He has also been an inpatient adult psychiatrist at Kaweah Delta Mental Health Hospital and the primary attending geriatric psychiatrist at the Auerbach Inpatient Psychiatric Jewish Home Hospital.
 In addition, he served as the general adult outpatient psychiatrist at Kaiser Permanente.
 He is board-certified in psychiatry and neurology and has a B.A.
 Magna Cum Laude in Religion from Pacific Union College.
 His specialty is in natural healing techniques that promote the body’s innate ability to heal itself.